mehtadone/PTFeeder/docs/installation.md

 Should you need help installing PT-Feeder, check out the [PT Feeder Installation](https://cryptoprofitbot.com/shop/pt-feeder-install/) available for purchase at the CryptoProfitBot Store.

 __Important note:__

 PT Feeder is a companion app to Profit Trailer.
 It doesn't have its own interface.
 It generates configuration for Profit Trailer.
-For details on that please see [How PT Feeder works](https://github.com/mehtadone/PTFeeder/wiki/How-PT-Feeder-works).
+For details on that please see [How PT Feeder works](/general.html#how-pt-feeder-works).

 After you have installed PT Feeder you need to start/stop it in addtion to Profit Trailer.

+## Install .NET SDK

+First of all install Dotnet Core by Microsoft version 2.1.4 or higher for your operating system.
+[You can get it the SDK from here](https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.4).
+Don't do anything else then Downloading and Installing the SDK from that page.
+Don't do the "Create your App" part on that page.
+You only need to install the SDK.

+Microsoft has different selection of Linux choices there so take the one that fits your Distribution.

-# Linux
+## Linux

-## Technical Requirements
+### Technical Requirements

 - Linux (we're mostly using Ubuntu 16.04 LTS but that's up to you)
 - At least 1GB RAM (2GB is better, but PT + PTF also run on 1GB VPS)
 - .NET SDK
 - A solid Text Editor.
 Nano, vi or whatever fits you most is fine.

-## Start the installation

-### Install .NET SDK

-First of all install Dotnet Core by Microsoft version 2.1.4 or higher.
-[You can get it the SDK from here](https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.4).
-Don't do anything else then Downloading and Installing the SDK from that page.
-Don't do the "Create your App" part on that page.
-You only need to install the SDK.

-Microsoft has different selection of Linux choices there so take the one that fits your Distribution.

 ### Download and Unpack PT-Feeder

 Now head to [the Release Page of PT-Feeder](https://github.com/mehtadone/PTFeeder/releases) and download your copy.
 It's that link they say something likes ```pt-feeder-v1.x.y.123.zip```.
 Grab the URL and download the package using wget or whatever fits you best.
 Unpack the zip file and copy it to a location of your choice.
 We keep it in /opt most of the time but that's up to you of course.

-## Configure & Start PT Feeder
+### Configure & Start PT Feeder

 ### Configure PT Feeder to your needs